Dynamics of Dissipative Nonlinear Systems: A Study via 2D CGLE by Contact Geometry: Contact Geometric Formulation for Complex Fields

-The above theorem is formulated for real vector bundles of \(E \subset \mathbb{R}^n\), but the cases, for example, the systems of CGLE, describe complex amplitude field \(W \in \mathbb{C}^n\).
+The above theorem is formulated for real vector bundles of $E \subset \mathbb{R}^n$, but the cases, for example, the systems of CGLE, describe complex amplitude field $W \in \mathbb{C}^n$.
 It is necessary to extend the contact geometric framework to complex vector fields.
-For the complex field \(W\) and its canonically conjugate field \(\Pi^* \in \mathbb{C}^n\) replacing the real local connection \(\wp_i\), the contact 1-form \(\Theta\) (Theorem \ref{thm:lest-constraint}, Property 1) is generalized to account for complex conjugacy.
-As a result, the extended contact manifold \(\mathcal{E}_{\mathbb{C}} = T^*{E}_{\mathbb{C}} \times \mathbb{R}\) with coordinates \((W^j, \Pi^*_j, t)\), and the contact 1-form:
+For the complex field $W$ and its canonically conjugate field $\Pi^* \in \mathbb{C}^n$ replacing the real local connection $\wp_i$, the contact 1-form $\Theta$ (Theorem \ref{thm:lest-constraint}, Property 1) is generalized to account for complex conjugacy.
+As a result, the extended contact manifold $\mathcal{E}_{\mathbb{C}} = T^*{E}_{\mathbb{C}} \times \mathbb{R}$ with coordinates $(W^j, \Pi^*_j, t)$, and the contact 1-form:

-where \(\mathcal{H}\) is the complex contact potential.
-The non-degeneracy of \(\Theta_{\mathbb{C}} \wedge (\dd\Theta_{\mathbb{C}})^{\wedge n}\) is preserved, as \(\dd W^{j}\) and \(\dd\Pi^*_{j}\) are linearly independent complex differentials.
+where $\mathcal{H}$ is the complex contact potential.
+The non-degeneracy of $\Theta_{\mathbb{C}} \wedge (\dd\Theta_{\mathbb{C}})^{\wedge n}$ is preserved, as $\dd W^{j}$ and $\dd\Pi^*_{j}$ are linearly independent complex differentials.

-The real constraint function \(\varepsilon\) (Theorem \ref{thm:lest-constraint}, Property 2) is extended to complex fields by enforcing hermiticity.
+The real constraint function $\varepsilon$ (Theorem \ref{thm:lest-constraint}, Property 2) is extended to complex fields by enforcing hermiticity.
 The complex constraint function is:

-Using the extended contact structure \(\Theta_{\mathbb{C}}\) and constraint \(\varepsilon_{\mathbb{C}}\), the contact dynamical equations (Theorem \ref{thm:lest-constraint}, Property 3) are derived via the Poisson bracket generalized to complex functionals.
-For the complex field \(W\) and its conjugate \(\Pi^*\):
+Using the extended contact structure $\Theta_{\mathbb{C}}$ and constraint $\varepsilon_{\mathbb{C}}$, the contact dynamical equations (Theorem \ref{thm:lest-constraint}, Property 3) are derived via the Poisson bracket generalised to complex functionals.
+The above extension can be summarised as the following theorem: